 This is a strong statement!
 In the next chapter (2:5), Paul went on to stress the hope “that the truth of the gospel might continue with you.”
 So since there is the true gospel, all others must be false!
 This scripture also reveals that Paul never taught a different or additional gospel, as some allege.

 Christ’s disciples asked Him what the sign of His Coming and the end of the age would be (Matt.
 24:3).
 He warned of deception from the many who would come “in His Name,” saying “Christ was Christ” (vs. 5).
-He explained that an emphasis would be made on His person instead of the message He brought (Read our booklet The White Horse – “Many Shall Come in My Name…”).
-But, just nine verses later, He prophesied, “this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come” (vs. 14).
+He explained that an emphasis would be made on His person instead of the message He brought.
+Nine verses later, He prophesied, “this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come” (vs. 14).

 We are now in the time of the end and The Restored Church of God is preaching this gospel.
-Remember, if God’s kingdom had been preached through the centuries, from Christ until the present, proclaiming it today could not be a sign that the world has reached the end of the age.
-But it had not been preached!
 Impostors and false leaders suppressed the true gospel until the 20th century.
-Starting in 1934, Herbert W. Armstrong began the fulfillment of this prophecy.
+Starting in 1934, Herbert W. Armstrong began teaching the true gospel with power.
 It continues today—and is scheduled to grow much bigger in scope and volume.

 The word “gospel” is an old English word meaning “god spell” or good news.
 The word “kingdom” is also an old English term, simply meaning government.
 In other words, Christ preached “the good news of the government of God.”
 The coming of world peace, happiness and abundance will certainly be good news for a world that has not known these things for 6,000 years.